 Inside our home, using Service Dog Protocols!
 Specifically, the first few weeks of life our puppies are raised right in our bedrooms.
 Then (age 4 weeks old) puppies are moved into dining room, surrounded by the hustle and bustle of our busy family and other dogs.
 Our puppies have a doggy-door to go outside into a 3500 sq foot play yard, and we begin the housebreaking process at age four weeks old.
 We begin crate-training at age five weeks old, which is why our puppies are Well on their way to being housebroken by age eight weeks old.
 Check out our Facebook for pictures and daily live-stream videos.

 Because our puppies are crate-trained, we are happy to have our puppies fly WITH you in-cabin, but we will not ship our puppies in cargo.
 The cargo areas of planes are not climate controlled.
-Our son will personally deliver our puppies to many locations along the East Coast for $1 per loaded mile.
+We also have established a trusting relationship with Here 2 There transport; Tiffany will drive JUST our puppies to you for a fee (you can contact her directly for a quote).
 Contact us for more information regarding delivery.

 Sandy started puppy raising for Upstate Guide Dogs in the mid 90’s.
 Our puppies are raised with Early Neurological Stimulation, Puppy Culture, and Service Dog Protocols inside our home.
 Our program is modeled after the Monks of New Skete (Google "The Art of Raising a Puppy") and many of our puppies (over the last 25 years) have become service dogs, therapy dogs, and emotional support dogs.